Kamahl19/node-api-starter/README.md

 ## Getting Started

 This project uses [dotenv](https://www.npmjs.com/package/dotenv) for setting environmental variables during development.
 Simply copy the `.env.example` file, rename it to `.env` and add your env variables as you see fit.
+There is also a `src/config.js` file with several configuration options.

 ## Project structure